 This is a great, traditional South Louisiana Oyster Dressing.
-There's nothing complicated about combining lots of onions, celery, and parsley with traditional seasonings, rich poultry flavor, and tons of fresh oysters laced together with traditional day-old french bread.
+There's nothing complicated about combining lots of onions, celery, and parsley with traditional seasonings, rich poultry flavor, and tons of fresh oysters laced together with traditional day-old French bread.
 If you're looking for a traditional Oyster Dressing, this simple no-angst recipe welcomes you to South Louisiana!

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.